jetbrains-academy/rustlings-course/Understanding Ownership/Move Semantics/Intro/task.md

     println!("s1 = {}, s2 = {}", s1, s2);
 ```

-This works just fine and explicitly produces the behavior shown in Figure 4-3, where the heap data _does_ get copied.
+This works just fine and explicitly produces the behavior shown in Figure 3, where the heap data _does_ get copied.

 When you see a call to `clone`, you know that some arbitrary code is being executed and that code may be expensive.
 It’s a visual indicator that something different is going on.

 #### Stack-Only Data: Copy

 There’s another wrinkle we haven’t talked about yet.
-This code using integers, part of which was shown in Listing 4-2, works and is valid:
+This code using integers, part of which was shown in the "Assigning the integer value of variable x to y" snippet, works and is valid:

 ```rust
     let x = 5;